lollcat/se3-augmented-coupling-flows/README.md

 - We have to be very careful with haiku params, as the flow forward and reverse call the params in different orders.
 Hence naming of modules is crucial.

+# Install
+For the alanine dipeptide problem we need to install openmmtools with conda:
+`conda install -c conda-forge openmm openmmtools`

 ## Experiments
 ```shell